fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-- How mesh tallies can be used in neutronics simulations to measure a variety of different reactions such as neutron flux, absorption and tritium production.
+- How mesh tallies can be used in neutronics simulations to measure a variety of different reactions such as neutron absorption, tritium production and flux.
 - How neutron are dissipated around the reactor

 &ensp;